4wsm/make-post/README.md

 To create a new post and open the file for editing:
 `make-post.sh -e 'Everything is okay'`

-To execute a Jekyll command without opening a file:
+To create a new post without opening a file:
 `make-post.sh 'Everything is okay'`

 Note: Replace "my-post-title" with the desired title for the post.